bcit-ci/CodeIgniter/user_guide_src/source/libraries/form_validation.rst

 	}

 Reload your form and submit it with the word "test" as the username.
-You can see that the form field data was passed to your callback function for you to process.
+You can see that the form field data was passed to your callback method for you to process.

-To invoke a callback just put the function name in a rule, with "callback\_" as the rule **prefix**.
-If you need to receive an extra parameter in your callback function, just add it normally after the function name between square brackets, as in: "callback_foo**[bar]**", then it will be passed as the second argument of your callback function.
+To invoke a callback just put the method name in a rule, with "callback\_" as the rule **prefix**.
+If you need to receive an extra parameter in your callback method, just add it normally after the method name between square brackets, as in: "callback_foo**[bar]**", then it will be passed as the second argument of your callback method.

 .. note:: You can also process the form data that is passed to your
 	callback and return it.
 If your callback returns anything other than a